- Middle East respiratory syndrome coronavirus (MERS-CoV) facts

 - MERS-CoV is a new novel coronavirus that caused severe acute respiratory infection (SARI) first identified in Saudi Arabia in September 2012.
 The infection appears to be the result of spread of the virus from camels to humans, resulting in limited person-to-person spread but not sustained transmission in humans.

-- MERS-CoV is a type of coronavirus, similar to the one that caused SARS (severe acute respiratory syndrome) or the common cold.
+- MERS-CoV is a type of coronavirus, similar to the one that caused SARS (severe acute respiratory syndrome) and the common cold.
 MERS-CoV has not been previously identified in humans.
 Like the SARS virus, MERS-CoV is most similar to coronaviruses found in bats.
-It has been detected in camels, and regular handling of these animals may pose a major risk of human transmissions.
-It has not been detected in other livestock, but several cases of MERS-CoV in those who handle camels have been reported.
+It has been detected in camels, and several cases of MERS-CoV in those who handle camels have been reported.
 Other livestock do not seem to be affected.

 - The infection can be spread from person to person through respiratory secretions.
 It may be transmitted from camels to humans.
 Those who handle camels are at higher risk of MERS-CoV infection than people who do not have regular close contacts with camels.